Archkitten/CS-AP-2/docs/csa/csa_week_5.md

 Watch out for super class calls!

-Unit 9 MCQ Question 3 is dumb.
+Unit 9 MCQ Question 3 is tricky.
 Review it over and over and over again so I don't get tricked again.

+I will continue adding onto this study plan.
+I've still got a lot to review and iterate upon, so it's not done yet!